QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 # Usage Examples {#appendix-network}

 This section provides some examples to show the use of templates.
-Both NETCONF and RESTCONF protocol operations and different encodings are used to not imply a preference in this document.
+JSON encodings are used to not imply a preference in this document.
-The fictional data model used throughout this section is as follows.
+The fictional data model used throughout this section is shown as follows.
 This network model is inspired by the device model defined in {{?RFC7317}}.

 ~~~~